turingschool/backend-curriculum-site/module4/lessons/web_application_security_top_10.md

 ## Learning Goals

-* Students are familiar with common security risks, examples and step to begin prevention
+* Students are familiar with common security risks, examples and steps to begin prevention

 ## Warm Up